Cloud Computing: A Game-Changer for IT Solutions

 The history of cloud computing can be traced back to Computer Scientist John McCarthy’s proposal for Utility Computing in the 1960s.

-SaaS (Software as a Service), PaaS (Platform as a Service), and IaaS (Infrastructure as a Service) are the three primary categories of cloud services.
+SaaS (Software as a Service), PaaS (Platform as a Service), and IaaS (Infrastructure as a Service) are the three fundamental types of cloud services.

-Software as a service, or SaaS, describes computer programs that are downloaded from the internet and used remotely rather than being locally installed on a user’s computer or server.
+Software as a service, or SaaS, refers to computer programs that are downloaded over the internet and used remotely, as opposed to being deployed locally on a user’s computer or server.

 Examples include productivity suites like Microsoft Office 365 or online email services like Gmail.